 What is intermediate housing?

-There are two types of intermediate housing available:
+There are two types of intermediate housing:

-To find out if you are eligible to apply for intermediate home ownership, please visit the Tai Teg website
+Visit the Tai Teg website to find out if you qualify to apply for intermediate home ownership

-Supply of Affordable housing
+Supply of affordable housing